bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 <small style="float:right; font-size:xx-small"><a href="https://arxiv.org/abs/2206.07682">Emergent Abilities of Large Language Models</a></small>

 Notes:
-On most tasks, performance improved predictably and smoothly as the models scaled up — the larger the model, the better it got.
-But with other tasks, the jump in ability wasn’t smooth.
+- On most tasks, performance improved predictably and smoothly as the models scaled up — the larger the model, the better it got.
+But **with other tasks, the jump in ability wasn’t smooth**.
 The performance remained near zero for a while, then performance jumped.
 Other studies found similar leaps in ability.

-Researchers noted that these behaviors are not only surprising but unpredictable, and that they should inform the evolving conversations around AI safety, potential and risk.
+- Researchers noted that **these behaviors are not only surprising but unpredictable**, and that they should inform the **evolving conversations around AI safety, potential and risk**.
 They called the abilities “emergent,” a word that describes collective behaviors that only appear once a system reaches a high level of complexity.

 --